kreendurron/BRC-Bot/README.md

 ---
 Admin Commands
 ---
-`Still need to make these availbe to admins only.
+`Still need to make these available to admins only.
 Or role specific etc.`

 `allUsers` - Displays a list of all users in the database.